ate47/Xray/README.md

     You can change the blocks one by one
     <img src="docs/assets/screens/8.png" width="300px">

-    From the list of blocks
+    From the list of blocks in the game (even from other mods)
     <img src="docs/assets/screens/9.png" width="300px">